phoenixframework/phoenix/guides/ecto.md

 Hello.User
 ```

+Alternatively, we can add a line with `alias Hello.User` to the `.iex.exs` file at the root of our project.
+If one does not exist, simply
+create it.
+All commands in `.iex.exs` are run when IEx is started.
+Remember to restart IEx after modifying this file so the
+new commands are executed.

 Next, let's build a changeset from our schema with an empty `User` struct, and an empty map of parameters.

 ```elixir